-Knowing your true power is not about believing that you are now above or better than others because you have ‘figured it all out’ and they haven't.
-This is a sure sign that you are living exclusively in the 3D Physical Plane of 'me and outside things and people', while believing you have transcended it.
-Nor is knowing your True Self is about arrogantly believing or proclaiming that you (more so the physical you) is now The Absolute or God, or thinking that you are invincible and that nothing can touch you or get in your way.
+Knowing your true power, however, is not about believing that you are now above or better than others because you have figured it all out and they haven't.
+This is a sure sign that you are living exclusively in the 3D Physical Plane of 'me and outside things and people' while believing you have transcended it.
+Nor is knowing your True Self about arrogantly believing or proclaiming that you (more so the physical you) is now The Absolute or God, or thinking that you are invincible and that nothing can touch you or get in your way.
 This attitude is an extreme that is best avoided.
-In any case if you truly believed it, you would have no need to proclaim it.
-Silence, reverence and a deep unwavering Love for all is in-part the state of mind that follows.
+In any case, if you truly believed it, you would not need to proclaim it.
+Silence, reverence and a deep unwavering love for all is the state of mind that follows.

 Let everything you think, say and do be inspired by your recognition of your Oneness with The Absolute.
 Knowing your true nature is accompanied by inner peace and endless reverence for The Absolute.
 Be truly grateful to The All of God for everything in your life and be in awe of the sheer infinite wonder of the Universe.
 Not as if God is something outside of you but rather, knowing that your God Self is one with God.
 In so doing you will find there is no room for self-righteousness, conceit, or arrogance.
 Only joy, love and gratitude for all life.
 Let your very life be an ode to The Absolute that is your God Self.

 By Tania Kotsos — Published on 17 NOV 2020